Tesla recalls 'Full Self-Driving' to fix unsafe actions

 The recall announced Thursday covers certain 2016-2023 Model S and Model X vehicles, as well as 2017 through 2013 Model 3s, and 2020 through 2023 Model Y vehicles equipped with the software, or with installation pending.

-Shares of Tesla closed Thursday down 5.7%.
+Shares of Tesla were down about 5% late Thursday afternoon.
 The stock has rallied about 64% in the year to date, reversing 2022’s hefty loss.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.